exculpatory evidence

 Why was the case reopened/reversed

-SHE’s mother and brother petitioned for SHE since SHE was detained.
-11 years after SHE’s detention and conviction, the alleged victim in this murder case reappeared in person.
+She’s mother and brother petitioned for She since She was detained.
+Eleven years after She’s detention and conviction, the alleged victim reappeared in person.

 Factors contributing to the wrongful conviction